Steel City Poetry Slam

 The poet may not use props, costumes, musical accompaniment, or musical instruments;

 Scores are assessed on a zero to 10 scale with one decimal place.
 Of the scores the poet receives from the five judges, the high and low scores are dropped and the middle three are added together, giving the poet a possible score of 0-30 points.
-Judges will be selected at random prior to the show.
-Judges will be vetted to ensure that there is minimal bias.

 What can the audience do?

-What is the difference between slam poetry and poetry?
+What is slam poetry?

-That’s not the right question to ask.
-There is no such thing as “slam poetry” even though the term (along with “slam poet”) seems to have gained acceptance.
-The more useful question to ask is “What is the difference between spoken word or performance poetry and page poetry?”
-Spoken word or performance poetry is poetry written first and foremost to be heard.
-It focuses on the aesthetics of word play, intonation, and voice inflection.
-It is a ‘catchall’ which includes any kind of poetry recited aloud, including hip hop, jazz poetry, traditional poetry readings, and can include comedy routines and prose monologues.
-If it’s not a competition, it is not a poetry slam, and if it is a poetry slam, much if not most of the work presented would be called spoken word or performance poetry.
+It’s a trick!
+There is no such thing as “slam poetry” even though the term (along with “slam poet”) is widely accepted.
+A poetry slam is a competition.
+Maybe it’s more more useful to ask “What is the difference between spoken word | performance poetry | page poetry?”
+Spoken word and performance poetry are poems written first and foremost to be heard.
+They can focus on the aesthetics of word play, intonation, and voice inflection.
+It is a ‘catchall’ which includes any kind of poetry recited aloud, including hip hop, jazz poetry, traditional readings, and can include comedy routines and prose monologues.
+If it’s not a competition, it is not a poetry slam.
+In a poetry slam, any original work is welcome, and much if not most of the work presented would be called spoken word or performance poetry.
+We think the distinction between writing “for the page or for the stage” is disparaging and unwelcome.

 Feature Poets